-In Trial C described above, the systemic effect of Taclonex® Ointment in extensive psoriasis was investigated.
+In Trial C described above, the systemic effect of Taclonex® Ointment in extensive plaque psoriasis was investigated.
 In this study, the serum levels of calcipotriene and betamethasone dipropionate and their major metabolites were measured after 4 weeks (maximum recommended duration of treatment) and also after 8 weeks of once daily application of Taclonex® Ointment on the body in combination with Taclonex Scalp® Topical Suspension on the scalp.
 Both calcipotriene and betamethasone dipropionate were below the lower limit of quantification in all serum samples of the 34 subjects evaluated.
 However, one major metabolite of calcipotriene (MC1080) was quantifiable in 10 of 34 (29.4%) subjects at week 4 and in five of 12 (41.7%) subjects at week 8.
 The major metabolite of betamethasone dipropionate, betamethasone 17-propionate (B17P) was also quantifiable in 19 of 34 (55.9%) subjects at week 4 and seven of 12 (58.3%) subjects at week 8.
 The serum concentrations for MC1080 ranged from 20-75 pg/mL.
 The clinical significance of this finding is unknown.

 Calcipotriene metabolism following systemic uptake is rapid and occurs in the liver.
 The primary metabolites of calcipotriene are less potent than the parent compound.